Hiya, folks, it's the Zane Rush Limbaugh here on the Zane EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

 What's the difference?

-Well, scor the result is different.
+Well, the result is different.

 Fighting back is simply defending yourself against false allegations, and none of those are being made about Obama.

-Everything being said about him is true.
+Everything being said about it is true.

 Well, I don't agree with you there.

-Everything you're saying is not true, but what I'm saying is the conditions that you just described has already gone on and has been going on since uh George Bush was in office, basically.
+But what I'm saying is the conditions that you just described is already going on and has been going on since George Bush was in office.

-Nobody trusts anyone, and nothing is getting done.
+Nobody trusts anyone and nothing is getting done.

 That's not just started.